easikoglu/CoffeeShop/README.md

+This is the sample app for a basic E-commerce Website.
+You can do :

+-list products.
+-add/edit  product
+-see shopping cart
+-add incredients to product
+-list orders

-This is the sample app understanding Visitor pattern during implementing a basic E-Commerce Website You can easily understand Jersey - > Spring -> Hibernate relationship
+You can easily understand Jersey - > Spring -> Hibernate relationship

 Structure :